Wolf & Bear: Career

+Early years, lineup change (2014-2015)

 Wolf & Bear formed in Sacramento, California aiming to "expand on the progressive rock genre", in 2014.
 The band originally consisted of vocalists Sam Kohl and Tyler Watt, lead guitarist Steven Fernandes, rhythm guitarist Cameron Nunez, and bass guitarist Ben Jovi.
 The band released their debut song, "Oil Cup", on January 27, 2015, featuring clean vocals from Sam Kohl, now in Sea in the Sky.
 It was recorded at Pus Cavern Recording Studios in late 2014 with engineers Trent Hollingsworth and Nick Scott.

 2015 brought a line-up change following the departure of Sam Kohl, Steven Fernandes, and Ben Jovi.
 They were subsequently replaced by vocalist Marcus Cisneros, guitarist Louie Baltazar, and bass guitarist Nathaniel Duarte.
 They released their second single, "Sight", on September 8, 2015.

+Signing to Blue Swan, Everything is Going Grey (2016-2017)

 On January 6, 2016, they signed to Will Swan's record label Blue Swan Records.
 On March 29, 2016, the band released their single, "Different Fires", on the label.
 They released Wolf & Bear x Adventurer, a split EP with label-mates Adventurer, on May 20, 2016.

 The band appeared on American post-hardcore band Dance Gavin Dance's 10-year anniversary tour in the United States in December 2015, alongside Strawberry Girls, Slaves, A Lot Like Birds, and Dayshell.

 On June 8, 2017, they released the single "GreyBlood", their first with bass guitarist Tim Feerick, along with its music video, which premiered on Alternative Press.
 On September 10, 2017, it was confirmed by Blue Swan Records that Wolf & Bear was scheduled to release their debut studio album, Everything Is Going Grey, on October 3, 2017.

+Grey Sessions, self-titled EP (2018-2019)

 On June 5, 2018, the band released a five-track live album, Grey Sessions, recorded at Pus Cavern in Sacramento, California.
 From January 11 to 19, 2019, they toured in support of Sianvar's 2019.
 On February 28, 2019, they released the lead single, "Deleto", along with its music video, from an upcoming EP, and the second and third singles, "Red Hen" and "Lifeguard", on June 4, and July 18, 2019, respectively.
-The group's self-titled EP followed on August 14, 2019, becoming their first release since being dropped by Blue Swan.
+The group's self-titled EP followed on August 14, 2019, becoming their first release since being dropped by Blue Swan, though later on they resigned.